Counselling is a free service available to all matriculated students.

 We offer short-term counselling, normally up to six sessions, to help you with any personal problems which might be affecting your academic work or your general health and wellbeing.

-Appointments are available 9.15am -7pm throughout the year and last up to fifty minutes.
+Appointments are available 9.15am - 7pm Monday - Friday throughout the calendar year and last up to fifty minutes.
 They are delivered via telephone, Microsoft Teams and on-campus.

 If you habitually don’t keep appointments you may not be able to go on using the service.